Kitware/CMake/Help/manual/ctest.1.rst

 tests may assume that they have exclusive use of those slots for the duration of the test's process.

-The CTest hardware allocation feature consists of two inputs:
+The CTest resource allocation feature consists of two inputs:

-* The :ref:`hardware specification file <ctest-hardware-specification-file>`,
+* The :ref:`resource specification file <ctest-resource-specification-file>`,
-  described below, which describes the hardware resources available on the system, and
+  described below, which describes the resources available on the system.
-* The :prop_test:`RESOURCE_GROUPS` property of tests, which describes the resources required by the test
+* The :prop_test:`RESOURCE_GROUPS` property of tests, which describes the resources required by the test.

-When CTest runs a test, the hardware allocated to that test is passed in the form of a set of
+When CTest runs a test, the resources allocated to that test are passed in the form of a set of
-:ref:`environment variables <ctest-hardware-environment-variables>` as described below.
+:ref:`environment variables <ctest-resource-environment-variables>` as described below.
 Using this information to decide which resource to connect to is left to the test writer.

 The ``RESOURCE_GROUPS`` property tells CTest what resources a test expects to use grouped in a way meaningful to the test.
-The test itself must read the :ref:`environment variables <ctest-hardware-environment-variables>` to determine which resources have been allocated to each group.
+The test itself must read the :ref:`environment variables <ctest-resource-environment-variables>` to determine which resources have been allocated to each group.
 For example, each group may correspond to a process the test will spawn when executed.

-.. _`ctest-hardware-specification-file`:
+.. _`ctest-resource-specification-file`:

-Hardware Specification File
+Resource Specification File
 ---------------------------

-The hardware specification file is a JSON file which is passed to CTest, either on the :manual:`ctest(1)` command line as ``--hardware-spec-file``, or as the ``HARDWARE_SPEC_FILE`` argument of :command:`ctest_test`.
-The hardware specification file must be a JSON object.
-All examples in this document assume the following hardware specification file:
+The resource specification file is a JSON file which is passed to CTest, either on the :manual:`ctest(1)` command line as ``--resource-spec-file``, or as the ``RESOURCE_SPEC_FILE`` argument of :command:`ctest_test`.
+The resource specification file must be a JSON object.
+All examples in this document assume the following resource specification file:

 .. code-block:: json